jordijoangimenez/rt-mbs-examples/README.md

 ## Running

-The MBS Docker images are hosted on the 5G-MAG's GitHub Container Registry.
-You can also build them locally using the steps on the `Build it` section.

-To use it, select the deployment and from the top level directory of the repository run:
+To run the Docker images, select the deployment and from the top level directory of the repository run:
 ```bash
 # to use the internal deployment
 docker compose -f compose-files/internal/docker-compose.yaml --env-file=.env up -d